mbaumer/us_hep_funding/docs/_states/IN.md

 ### Committees
 Jim Banks is the #18 Republican on the House Committee on Science, Space, and Technology

+Jim Banks is the #8 Republican on the House Committee on Science, Space, and Technology; Subcommittee on Research and Technology

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016